Prosumma/vim-pgsql/README.md

 Opinionated Syntax Highlighting For PostgreSQL In Vim!
 ====

-I started with [http://www.gunduz.org/postgresql/pgsql.vim](Devrim Gunduz' psql.vim), but very little of that remains.
+I started with Devrim Gunduz' psql.vim at http://www.gunduz.org/postgresql/pgsql.vim, but very little of that remains.
 This is PG highlighting the way I use it.
 It may be useful to you, it may not.
 I suspect it will work very well for most, and if not, it's not too hard to fork.

 Some improvements: